shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 (It is nonsense to place the hypothesis $p \supset p$ before a proposition in order to ensure that its arguments have the right form, because the hypotheses for a non-proposition as argument becomes not false but meaningless, and because the proposition itself becomes senseless for arguments of the wrong kind, and therefore it survives the wrong arguments no better and no worse than the senseless hypothesis attached for this purpose.)

-##### 5.5352 Similarly it was proposed to express "There are no things" by "$\neg(\exists x).x = x$".
+##### 5.5352 Similarly it was proposed to express "There are no things" by "$\not(\exists x).x = x$".
 But even if this were a proposition---would it not be true if indeed "There were things", but these were not identical with themselves?

 ### 5.54 In the general propositional form, propositions occur in a proposition only as bases of the truth-operations.